wnsdlf2001/digitalframe/README.md

 # DigitalFrame
 digital frame using raspberry pi 3

-Put images in images folder

-Put continuing images in gifimages folder
+This code is connected to dropbox server!

+make sure to create dropbox ID and copy & paste 'Access Token Key' inside constant.py

+Create 'images' folder and put images into folder (do as the same on dropbox folder too)

+Create 'gifimages' folder and put continuing images into folder (do as the same on dropbox folder too)

 Execute the code with pidf.py